Astral Weeks: Background

 Later, Kielbania heard jazz-trained flautist John Payne for the first time while sitting in on a jam session.
 He invited Payne to the club where he played with Morrison, hoping Morrison would invite him to join them.
 After allowing Payne to sit in on one performance, Morrison extended an invitation, which Payne accepted.
-The trio of Payne, Kielbania, and Morrison continued performing for four months.
+The trio of Payne, Kielbania and Morrison continued performing for four months.
 In the weeks they played at the Catacombs, they began to develop the template for Astral Weeks.
 It was around this time that Warner Bros.
 Records approached Morrison, hoping to sign him.
 Presumably, their interest focused on his prior success with "Brown-Eyed Girl", not on Morrison's current acoustic work.
 Regardless, their interest allowed Morrison to return to the recording studio.

 At the time, Warner Bros. had a deal with Inherit Productions, the production arm of Schwaid-Merenstein, which was founded by manager Bob Schwaid (who worked for Warners Publishing) and producer Lewis Merenstein.
-Merenstein received a call from Warner Bros. to see Morrison in Boston, and related how eight or nine producers had gone to hear Morrison, thinking they were going to hear "Brown Eyed Girl" only to find that "it was another person with the same voice".
+Merenstein received a call from Warner Bros. to see Morrison in Boston and related how eight or nine producers had gone to hear Morrison, thinking they were going to hear "Brown Eyed Girl" only to find that "it was another person with the same voice".
 Merenstein first heard Morrison play at Ace Recording studio and recalled that when Morrison played the song "Astral Weeks" for him, "I started crying.
-It just vibrated in my soul, and I knew that I wanted to work with that sound."
-While Merenstein was visiting Morrison, Schwaid set to work on resolving Morrison's contractual troubles with the help of legendary Warner Bros. executive Joe Smith, who would ultimately sign Morrison to Warner Bros.
+It just vibrated in my soul and I knew that I wanted to work with that sound."
+While Merenstein was visiting Morrison, Schwaid set to work on resolving Morrison's contractual troubles with the help of Warner Bros. executive Joe Smith, who would ultimately sign Morrison to Warner Bros.